allo-protocol/allo-v2/docs/generated/contracts/core/Registry.md

 function addIdentityOwner(bytes32 identityId, address newOwner) external nonpayable
 ```

-Associate a new owner with a project
+Associate a new owner with a identity